- Conventional Tillage

 In the case of conventional and minimum tillage methods, your input, in terms of fertilizers or any other planting aids, majorly determines the yield.
 This is because you are planting on an inactive or a debilitated soil as a result of the land preparation method you adopted.

-Lastly, irrespective of the crop you intend to plant, it is very imperative you prepare your soil to suit your demand.
+Lastly, irrespective of the crop you intend to plant, it is very imperative you prepare your soil using proper land preparation tools to suit your demand.
 You are left to select from any of the land preparation methods as the comparative advantages and descriptions have been discussed extensively.

 Remember to share and subscribe.